Durand Cup 2021: Bengaluru FC down eight-man Kerala Blasters

 From a foul won by Akashdeep Singh at the edge of the box, Namgyal Bhutia's curling free-kick was out of Gomes' range.

-It got worse for Kerala in the second half, with a goal and a man down, as RV Hormipam earned his second booking of the evening for his rash challenge on Sivasakthi Narayan minutes post the hour mark.
-Soon after, from Harmanpreet Singh's cross, Augustin was at hand to double his side's lead with a little help from Gomes' fumbled initial attempt.
+It got worse for Kerala in the second half, with a goal and a man down, as RV Hormipam earned his second booking of the evening for his rash challenge on Sivasakthi minutes post the hour mark.
+Soon after, from a Harmanpreet Singh cross, Augustine was at hand to double his side's lead.

 Sandeep and Denechandra followed their way into the books and off the pitch while Bengaluru enjoyed keeping the ball and the three points.